 - Fargo-Moorhead Metropolitan Council of Governments

 - Grand Forks/East Grand Forks MPO

 The Mankato/North Mankato metropolitan statistical area (MSA) is centrally located in south central Minnesota, positioned in the scenic beauty of the Minnesota River Valley.
 The area enjoys convenient road, rail, and water access to regional goods and resources, including agriculture, mining, timber, metals, and finished products.
 The area shares economic and labor ties with several regional centers, including Minneapolis-St. Paul, 75 miles to the northeast, and Rochester, 84 miles to the east.
 Major industries include: Health Care, Printing & Related Support Activities, Educational Services, Social Assistance, Machinery Manufacturing, Nursing & Residential Care Facilities, Telecommunications, Food Manufacturing, Primary Metal Manufacturing, and Agricultural Services

 The population of the entire MAPO planning area is about 61, 807.
 The population for the MAPO urban area is about 59,793 (American Community Survey 2017 5-year estimate).
 The planning area covers about 131 square miles.

 Organizational Structure & Joint Powers Agreement

-The MAPO’s Technical Advisory Committee (TAC) is made up of stakeholders and transportation professionals from the counties of Blue Earth and Nicollet, cities of Mankato, North Mankato, Eagle Lake, Skyline, townships, other stakeholders.
-Representation by MnDOT District 7, Region Nine, School District, Transit, MSU.
+MAPO’s Technical Advisory Committee (TAC) is made up of stakeholders and transportation professionals from the counties of Blue Earth and Nicollet, cities of Mankato, North Mankato, Eagle Lake, Skyline, townships, other stakeholders.
+Representation includes MnDOT District 7, Region Nine, School District, Transit, and Minnesota State University, Mankato.

 The TAC makes formal recommendations to the MAPO Policy Board, which is made up of elected representatives appointed by the MAPO’s member jurisdictions, listed below: